jamesk9526/Nox-Custom-Bible/README.md

 Once activated, the plugin will automatically highlight Bible references in your posts and pages.
 When a user hovers over a reference, a popup will appear displaying the corresponding verse.

+Documentation: Formatting Bible Verses for Nox Custom Bible Plugin

+The Nox Custom Bible plugin is designed to recognize and highlight Bible verse references within your content.
+To ensure accurate recognition and formatting, it's essential to follow a specific notation when writing out Bible verses.
+As of the current version, the plugin supports a basic notation, but with time, updates will be rolled out to accommodate more formatting options.
+Current Supported Notation:

+    Book Name followed by Chapter and Verse, separated by a colon (:).
+    Book abbreviations should be standardized as per the abbreviations.json file included in the plugin.
+    If mentioning multiple verses, use a hyphen (-) to indicate the range.

+Examples:

+    Single Verse:
+        Correct: John 3:16
+        Incorrect: Jn 3 16

+    Verse Range:
+        Correct: Romans 8:28-30
+        Incorrect: Rom 8 28 to 30

+    Multiple References:
+        Separate different references with a semicolon (;).
+        Example: Genesis 1:1; John 1:1; Revelation 22:21

+Future Updates:

+We are working tirelessly to improve the Nox Custom Bible plugin, and part of that involves enhancing the range of recognizable verse notations.
+In future versions, we aim to support:

+    Space or other common separators between book name, chapter, and verse.
+    Different book abbreviations.
+    Multiple verse references without the need for a semicolon.

+Feedback and Contributions:

+Your feedback is invaluable to the continual improvement of this plugin.
+If you encounter any issues, have suggestions, or wish to contribute to the development of this feature, feel free to raise an issue or submit a pull request on the Github repository.

+We appreciate your patience and support as we work towards making the Nox Custom Bible plugin more versatile and user-friendly.
+Stay tuned for updates, and thank you for being part of this journey to enrich online scripture reading and exploration!

 ## Settings

 Navigate to the Nox Custom Bible settings page in your WordPress dashboard to configure the plugin according to your preferences.